kravenoff42/text-quest/narrative-beats.md

 # Narrative Beats

 ## A Curious Story

 ### Description
-You find an ancient Tome that has clues to the location of a
+You find an ancient Tome that has clues to the location of a long lost treasure that was thought to be only a story.

 ### Triggers

 ### Initial Effects

+### Resolutions

+## A change of perspective

+### Description
+A mysterious magical object is found by the party, and when examined closely, the object detonates causing everyone to swap bodies.

+### Triggers

+### Initial Effects

+### Resolutions

+## One crazy night

+### Description
+While enjoying a night of celebration the party is whisked away to an after-party in another dimension.
+When they awake the next morning they have to sort out where they are and how to get home.

+### Triggers

+### Initial Effects

-### Resolution
+### Resolutions

 ## Title